semdinsp/aws/README.md

 # aws

+This integrates mathematica to AWS and is implemented in pure Mathematica.
 This is an implementation of AWS4 signing  process.
+This  allows accesss from Mathematica to Amazon Webservices (AWS).
+Amazon simple email service is fully implemented and working.
+Other implementations should be simple.

 It currently works to send Amazon SES emails from Mathematica.

 The awsSignHeaders utility can be used to sign any AWS call.
+It has been tested on Macintosh and Raspberry PI.
+On the PI, StringPadRight and StringRepeat were implemented as the version of Mathematic on this device does not support those two calls.

 ## Contact